[This captures the heart of the

 Looking along the streetside, dark eyes behind deep blue

 mirrorshades, walking then, a predator in the sleeping city.
-A wolf

 in a land of machivelliean princes, whose games would make even that